Last updated on April 21st, 2025 at 11:19 am

 E-readers

-E-readers have a close resemblance to tablets.
-However, their core functionality is what distinguishes the two.
+E-readers resemble tablets in appearance.
+However, their core functionality distinguishes the two.
 E-readers are designed to allow you to read books or downloaded documents.
 They typically have an e-ink screen.

 E-Ink Screen